LUSAS-Software/LUSAS-API-Examples/jupyter_notebook/README.md

 # Jupyter Notebook Examples

-This directory includes plethora of examples going through most of the LPI.
-Jupyter Notebook examples is the recommended way to interact will LUSAS for beginners.
+This directory includes a plethora of examples going through most of the LPI.
+Jupyter Notebook examples is the recommended way to interact with LUSAS for beginners.

 ## 📚 Examples Included